First French War of Religion (1562–1563): War of words

-On 4 May the 'Triumvirate' made their first written declaration.
+On 4 May the "Triumvirate" made their first written declaration.
 In this declaration Saint-André, Montmorency and Guise affirm that to protect god and the kingdom, it was not possible to tolerate religious pluralism in the kingdom.
-Those who had taken up arms must cast them down immediately as only the lieutenant-general Navarre has the right to raise an army.
+Those who had taken up arms must cast them down immediately, as only the lieutenant-general Navarre has the right to raise an army.

 The war of words did not end with the initial declarations, and Condé issued a further response to the royal court on 19 May.
-In this document he argued that those who wished to change the Edict of Saint-Germain and impose a new one that demanded religious uniformity were but three 'private persons' who much like the original Triumvirs of Marc Antony, Lepidus and Augustus wished to undermine the laws of the republic.
-By their arbitrary proposals they wanted to make law against the law of the kingdom.
-Condé informed the reader that he by contrast had no private motive.
+In this document he argued that those who wished to change the Edict of Saint-Germain and impose a new one that demanded religious uniformity were but three "private persons" who, much like the original Triumvirs of Marc Antony, Lepidus and Augustus, wished to undermine the laws of the republic.
+By their arbitrary proposals, they wanted to make law against the law of the kingdom.
+Condé informed the reader that he, by contrast, had no private motive.
 During these years, many pieces of art were created depicting the massacres perpetrated by the original Triumvirate.

 For the royalist side, the famous poet Pierre Ronsard composed verse which blamed the chaos of France on the actions of the Protestants.
-This was met with sharp invectives in response from the pastor La Roche-Chandieu and Bernard de Montméja both of whom wrote back under pseudonyms.
+This was met with sharp invectives in response from the pastor La Roche-Chandieu and Bernard de Montméja, both of whom wrote back under pseudonyms.

-Not all writers were as bellicosely committed to a side as Ronsard.
-Jean de la Taille bemoaned a situation where father would be turned against son, and wife against husband.
+Not all writers were as bellicosely committed to a side as Pierre de Ronsard.
+Jean de La Taille bemoaned a situation where father would be turned against son and wife against husband.